-The movie's protagonist, Gerry, remembers a couple of key moments when he was fleeing with his family & when he was behind the wall in Jerusalem: he saw a wino on the street whom the infected did not attack.
-In Israel, he saw a boy whom the infected did not attack and even ran around.
-What Gerry correctly theorizes is that those individuals were stricken with some sort of serious illness themselves and were not desirable victims for infected people; the infected were somehow able to detect the illnesses in them.
-The story's epilogue explains how the plague was finally turned in humanity's favor: a vaccine was developed from samples of diseases and distributed to the world's population.
-Other countries like Russia fought back with military force and were able to halt the pandemic within their own borders.
+The movie's protagonist, Gerry, remembers a couple of key moments when he was fleeing with his family and when he was behind the wall in Jerusalem: In Newark, New Jersey he glimpsed a drunken homeless man laying on the street whom the infected did not attack.
+In Israel, he saw a frail old man whom the infected did not attack, and minutes later observed from a distance a bald and emaciated teenage boy whom the infected did not attack and even ran around.
+What Gerry correctly theorizes is that those individuals were stricken with some sort of serious and/or fatal illness (e/g/, cancer, heart disease, liver or kidney disease ) themselves and were not desirable victims for infected people; the infected were somehow able to detect the illnesses in them.
+The story's epilogue explains how the plague was finally turned in humanity's favor: a vaccine was developed from samples of viruses and distributed to the world's population.
+Other countries like Russia fought back with military force (with its soldiers and milita injected with the vaccine) and were able to halt the pandemic within their own borders.

 Released in a PG-13 version theatrically, director Marc Foster implied early that an prolonged version was in the works.
 This version, called Unrated Director's Cut, can now be found on several home video releases and contains almost seven minutes of additional footage, mostly scenes depicting more violence or suspenseful moments.
 A detailed comparison between both versions with pictures can be found here.